What is a Home Energy Rating?

 Effective July 1, 2017, every new home in Florida must be tested for building air tightness.
 FSEC has created a specialized tool called EnspectorPro to help enable this testing requirement.

-EnspectorPro is a cloud-based building envelope leakage testing (blower door) reporting and verification tool developed by University of Central Florida’s FSEC Energy Research Center.
+EnspectorPro is a cloud-based building envelope leakage testing (blower door) reporting and verification tool.
+The University of Central Florida’s FSEC Energy Research Center developed EnspectorPro.

 EnspectorPro helps improve the quality control of throughput of building envelope leakage field test results.
 It works on office computers, tablets and smart phones, making it easy to email test reports from the field to the main office, builder or building department.